maximtrp/bitermplus/docs/source/tutorial.rst

 Model fitting
 -------------

-Here is a simple example of model fitting.
+This example demonstrates basic model fitting.
-It is supposed that you have already gone through the preprocessing
-stage: cleaned, lemmatized or stemmed your documents, and removed stop words.
+Prerequisite: your documents should be preprocessed (cleaned, lemmatized/stemmed, and stop words removed).

 .. code-block:: python